 Dramatic Thunder: Happens in episode 27 of the TV series with Hayato and Randoll in a test drive during a thunderstorm and a verbal confrontation that follows afterwards.

-Dub Name Change: Some characters' names where changed in the Korean dub, Hayato Kazami has several name changes, first known as Chang Min-honote original video release of TV series, then as Cha Hye-seongnote KBS dub of TV series and finally as Kang Jin-woonote SBS and Tooniverse dub of OVA series (who, coincidentally, shares the same name of his voice actor; except his name has Su in it.).
+Dub Name Change: Some characters' names where changed in the Korean dub.
+For example, the main character Hayato has several name changes, first known as Chang Min-honote original video release of TV series, then as Cha Hye-seongnote KBS dub of TV series and finally as Kang Jin-woonote SBS and Tooniverse dub of OVA series (who, coincidentally, shares the same name of his voice actor; except his name has Su in it.).

 Eagleland: Jackie Gudelhian, as he is a mix between both types.